Thanks so much for your interest in testing for Spirit Island!

 Playtesting is a volunteer effort (that I appreciate immensely!) – you get to choose your own level of involvement, and can drop in/out as the rest of your life permits.

 1 = The original pool of Spirit Island playtesters grew organically & without much deliberate direction, and as a result ended up somewhat overrepresenting men and notably overrepresenting folks of white/European heritage.
+It’s a lot better now than it was, but keeping it so is something of an ongoing process.

 3 = If your email client refuses to put a + in an email address, just send to